Hungary

 TOVÁBB A SAJTÓSZOBÁBA

-According to the September 2024 survey of Századvég Konjunktúrakutató, household economic sentiment improved by 1.5 index points, while business economic expectations fell by 0.5 index points from the previous month.
-Thus, the household index, measured on a scale of -100 to +100, strengthened to -16.9, while the business index weakened to -16.1.
-In the September survey, the most positive change in household sentiment was regarding larger purchases in the next year.
-From August to September, the biggest change for business is that they expect their export activities to increase in volume in the future.
+According to the September 2025 survey of Századvég Konjunktúrakutató, household economic expectations improved significantly (+2.1 index points), while business economic sentiment also strengthened (+0.5 index points) from the previous month.
+Thus, the household index, measured on a scale of -100 to +100, improved to -13.1, while the business index to -14.6.
+The September survey found that the most significant positive change for households was an improvement in inflation expectations, while for companies it was a strengthening of investment intentions.

-According to the May 2024 survey of Századvég Konjunktúrakutató, household economic sentiment improved by 1.9 index points, while business economic expectations deteriorated by 1.3 index points from the previous month.
-Thus, the household index, measured on a scale of -100 to +100, strengthened to -14.5, while the business index weakened to -13.5.
-The May survey shows that households’ perception of their own financial situation has improved significantly.
-Meanwhile, the largest positive change from April to May was measured in terms of the reduction in the price increases of businesses over the past year.
+According to the August 2025 survey of Századvég Konjunktúrakutató, household economic expectations improved significantly (+4.0 index points), while business economic sentiment also strengthened (+1.4 index points) from the previous month.
+Thus, the household index, measured on a scale of -100 to +100, improved to -15.2, while the business index to -15.1.
+The August survey found that the most notable positive change for households was an improvement in their economic sentiment, while for companies it was improved expectations regarding the future of the EUR/HUF exchange rate.

 Add Your Heading Text Here